KFSensor Features

 System tray alerts

-KFSensor provides a visual alert by displaying an alarm icon in the system tray at the bottom right of the Window's desktop.
+KFSensor provides a visual alert, displaying an alarm icon in the system tray at the bottom right of the Windows desktop.
+This flashes either yellow or red when an alert is detected.

 Audio alerts